julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   *ephemeral* so be careful!
 Azure makes no effort to backup data on `/mnt'.
-For the LDM this should not be too much of a problem because real time data is coming in and getting scoured continuously, but for _RAMADDA you may wish to be careful as there is the potential to lose user data_.
+For the LDM this should not be too much of a problem because real time data is coming in and getting scoured continuously, but for _for any other application you may wish to be careful as there is the potential to lose data_.
 There is more information about this topic [here].

   [here]